 Four prehistoric human remains were found at Reeve Farm Site in 1961, sparking public and archaeological attention.
 For decades following, local residents flocked to the farm in an attempt to uncover more remains and artifacts.

 The skeletal remains were purchased by the Bridgehampton Historical Society and displayed there for several years.
-Their fate is now unknown.

 NY Times publish an article1 on the farm site;